perfsonar/psconfig/README.md

-# perfSONAR Mesh Config
+# pSConfig

-The Mesh Config software is a framework for centrally configuring tests.
+The pSConfig software is a framework for centrally configuring tests.
 It is designed to make managing a large set of testers (possibly distributed across multiple organizations) easier than managing each by hand.
 The process involves:

-1. Building a configuration file that defines the tests you want run between a set of hosts
+1. Building a JSON file that defines the tests you want run between a set of hosts
-1. Running a script to convert the file to JSON
 1. Publishing the JSON file to a web server
-1. Running a script on each endpoint to read the JSON file from the web server and decide which tests to run
+1. Running an agent on each endpoint to read the JSON file from the web server and decide which tests to run
 1. Optionally running a script on a host running [MaDDash](http://software.es.net/maddash) to build dashboards of the tests you have defined.